ranjitheiv/nba-dashboard/README.md

 | `MATH_AND_LOGIC.md` | Complete formula and multiplier reference |
 | `Narrative_Analyst_Prompt.pdf` | System prompt for a separate Claude chat acting as NBA Narrative Analyst |
 | `NBA_Stats_Tracker_Documentation.pdf` | Internal documentation with screenshot placeholders |

 ---

+## Companion Tool — Narrative Analyst

+A separate Claude chat set up using `Narrative_Analyst_Prompt.pdf` acts as your NBA Narrative Analyst.
+Use it before building bets to:
+- Research upcoming games via web search (injuries, form, home/away records, series context)
+- Get a recommended narrative (Blowout / Grind / Shootout) with confidence level and reasoning
+- Get player ↑/↓ suggestions with explanations
+- Get intensity recommendation (Mild / Strong / Extreme)

+Keep the Narrative Analyst chat separate from this repo's chat, which is reserved for dashboard and code changes only.

+---